How to Monetize Your Expertise Online — The Ultimate Guide

 Podcasting is rapidly growing in popularity, but it is still new enough that edupreneurs can quickly rise to become the go-to authority in their specific niche without having to compete with millions of other content creators.

 You don’t need a lot of podcasting equipment to get started, and there are numerous ways of monetizing your content.
-Personally, I’m a fan of the sponsorship route – it’s what we do over on the Leading Learning Podcast – but you can explore a range of options in this post.
+Personally, I’m a fan of the sponsorship route – it’s what we do over on the Leading Learning Podcast – but you can explore a range of podcast monetization options.

 Keep in mind, too, that even if you don’t monetize your expertise directly through your podcast, it can be a powerful form of content marketing that drives revenue through other channels.